kuzb/Cpp-Course-Projects/README.md

 ### VLSI concept using Quad Trees: CURRENTLY NOT WORKING

-### De-compression implementation with Hash Tables: NOT WORKING
+### De-compression implementation with Hash Tables: CURRENTLY NOT WORKING